 Drug therapy for hyperkalemia may itself have adverse effects; in particular, patients must be adequately monitored for overtreatment with resulting hypokalemia, congestive heart failure (CHF), or metabolic alkalosis (depending on the agent[s] used).

-Because many clinically important classes of medications have a tendency to produce a picture reflecting renal tubular acidosis (RTA) type IV, preventing this condition by eliminating the patient’s use of those agents is impossible.
-Rather, enable early detection by conducting laboratory screenings of patients at risk, after starting medicines in those classes.
+Because many clinically important classes of medications have a tendency to produce a picture resembling type IV RTA, preventing this phenomenon by eliminating the patient’s use of these agents may be undesirable or impossible.
+Rather, enable early detection by conducting laboratory screenings of patients at risk, after starting medicines in those classes, and institute measures (dietary, pharmacologic) to mitigate risk.

 Reduce or, if at all possible, eliminate medications that cause or may exacerbate potassium retention.
 The long-term approach is to utilize measures that increase net potassium excretion by the renal or intestinal routes.

-Sodium bicarbonate (ie, NaHCO3) is administered in 10-grain (650-mg) tablets.
+Sodium bicarbonate (ie, NaHCO3) is administered in 5- or 10-grain (325 or 650-mg) tablets.
 This adjunctive agent usually corrects the acidosis and, by increasing distal delivery of bicarbonate anion, increases urinary potassium excretion.
 NaHCO3 tablets may be used as a first-line agent in patients with more severe acidosis (eg, 14-16 mEq/L) or in volume-depleted patients who should not be given diuretics.
 Consumption of NaHCO3 may cause the patient to belch and may also lead to volume overload.

-Fludrocortisone is the third-line agent for patients with RTA type IV.
+Fludrocortisone is a last-line agent for patients with type IV RTA.
 This synthetic corticosteroid is unique in that its mineralocorticoid activity significantly exceeds its glucocorticoid activity.

 Fludrocortisone is used as an aldosterone analogue; however, the dosage needed to achieve effective kaliuresis is generally 0.1-0.3 mg/day, which is higher than the dosage used as replacement in patients with adrenal insufficiency.
-This underscores the importance of tubular hyporesponsiveness to aldosterone in most patients with RTA type IV.
+This underscores the importance of tubular hyporesponsiveness to aldosterone in most patients with type IV RTA.

 Fludrocortisone can exacerbate hypertension and fluid overload, and patients taking this drug need close follow-up care.
 It should also be kept in mind that fludrocortisone has some glucocorticoid activity, with the resultant metabolic and long-term side effects.